mmonfils/responsible-psychiatric-discharge-plans/index.md

 Based on the information generated from the public record review, strategic options are evaluated below.

-*   **The Issue:** Patients discharged from psychiatric hospitalizations face severe health risks and high return rates when they leave facilities without immediate access to essential medications or structured follow-up care.
+*   **The Issue:** Patients discharged from MHIs face severe health risks and high return rates when they leave facilities without immediate access to essential medications or structured follow-up care.
 *   **Alternatives:**
     *   *Option A (Funding):* Increase state grant funding to community health clinics to supply emergency transition packs directly to low-income patients.
-    *   *Option B (Law):* Standardize the state legal code to mandate that all psychiatric facilities must supply a 15-day medication supply and arrange immediate care coordination upon discharge.
+    *   *Option B (Law):* Standardize the state legal code to mandate that all MHIs must supply a 15-day medication supply and arrange immediate care coordination upon discharge.
-    *   *Option C (Public Campaign):* Build a public awareness campaign to pressure regional hospitals to voluntarily change their discharge rules.
+    *   *Option C (Public Campaign):* Build a public awareness campaign to pressure MHIs to voluntarily change their discharge rules.
 *   **Apply Criteria:**
     *   *Political Feasibility:* Option B has high feasibility because the underlying legislation already won overwhelming, bipartisan support and passed the Iowa House.
     *   *Fiscal Cost:* The Legislative Services Agency fiscal note clarifies that the exact financial impact cannot be determined because the total cost, quantity, and specific types of medications prescribed are unknown.